Does e-Residency work? Here’s what the data shows

 A very small percentage are rejected, which you can just about see in pink, while a slightly larger but still small percentage are marked as incomplete, which are in red.
 What this means is that the police sometimes ask for additional information from an applicant, especially if they find anything that is likely to lead to a rejection, but if they receive no further response from the applicant then it’s marked as incomplete.

-Interestingly, e-residents are also asked for their reason for applying on the application form, as you can see here:
+Interestingly, e-residents are also asked for their reason for applying for e-residency, as you can see here:

 Now let’s take a quick look at the demographic breakdown of e-residents.